 “My values as an educator include honesty, hard work, being approachable yet having high expectations for performance and keeping my students first,” she explained.
 “My drive comes from my love of the nurse anesthesia profession.
 I am grateful every day to be a CRNA and I always hope and pray that my students will leave this program loving anesthesia as much as I do and that Newman graduates the very best CRNAs.”

 Her passion for the profession and teaching does not go unnoticed by her students.
-In fact, 41 students nominated Cook for the Faculty Excellence award.
+In fact, 41 students nominated Cook for the Faculty Teaching Excellence award.

 “I was overwhelmed (by the news).
 I cried when Dr. Carrocci read all of the things my students said about me in their nominations.
 For me, there is no greater compliment than my students’ nomination for this high honor,” Cook said.